nyc-crh/site/content/gallery/mae-mallory-and-daughter.md

 questions:
 - What do you see in this image?
 What do you notice?
 What do you think is happening here?
 - What does Mae Mallory’s expression convey?
 What makes you say that?
-- How might Patricia Mallory feel to be included in these photos?
+- How might Patricia Mallory have felt to be included in these photos?
 What about her posture and expression stand out to you?
 - >
  [Mallory had been active in many political struggles in New York and nationally](https://www.aaihs.org/mae-mallory-forgotten-black-power-intellectual/).
 The FBI targeted Mae Mallory for surveillance within its COINTELPRO program.
 Mallory’s [extensive FBI file includes other images of her](https://vault.fbi.gov/mae-mallory).
 How do the images of Mallory collected by the FBI compare to this image?
 ---